jadnast/discord-linked-roles/README.md

 All of the files for the project are on the left-hand side.
 Here's a quick glimpse at the structure:

 ```
+├── images -> Images for documentation
 ├── modules
 │   ├── discord.py  -> Discord specific auth & API wrapper
-│   ├── register.py -> Tool to register the metadata schema
 │   ├── storage.py  -> Provider for storing OAuth2 tokens
 ├── config.py  -> Parsing of local configuration
 ├── main.py  -> Main entry point for the application
+├── register.py  -> Tool to register the metadata schema
 ├── requirements.txt  -> All libraries you need to install
 └── README.md
 ```